 “We would not be where we are today without Pelotonia,” Dr. Cohn says of the OSUCCC – James’ emergence as one of the nation’s top-ranked comprehensive cancer centers.
 “Pelotonia is the kick-start that allows people to come here to gain access to the resources they need to do the preliminary research that can lead to the next level of funding from the National Institutes of Health or the National Cancer Institute.”

 It’s key for recruitment, too, says Dr. Pollock, who’s served as director of The Ohio State University Comprehensive Cancer Center since 2017.
 “Pelotonia funds are critical for recruitment and retention of faculty,” he says, adding that Pelotonia is well-known in the cancer world as a fundraising juggernaut and has become a selling point for the OSUCCC – James for recruitment.
-“For example, when we’re recruiting a great researcher, we point out to them the Pelotonia Fellowship Program they can utilize.”
+“For example, when we’re recruiting a great researcher, we point out to them the Pelotonia Scholars Program they can utilize.”

 It’s working.